valeoai/bravo_challenge/README.md

 1. The task is semantic segmentation with pixel-wise evaluation performed on the 19 semantic classes of Cityscapes.
 2. Models in each track must be trained using only the datasets allowed for that track.
 3. Employing generative models for data augmentation is strictly forbidden.
 4. All results must be reproducible.
-Participants must submit a white paper containing comprehensive technical details alongside their results.
+Participants must submit a white paper containing comprehensive technical details alongside their results (see details below).
 Participants must make models and inference code accessible.
 5. Evaluation will consider the 19 classes of Cityscapes (see below).
 6. Teams must register a single account for submitting to the evaluation server.
 An organization (e.g. a University) may have several teams with independent accounts only if the teams are not cooperating on the challenge.